horseshoe/horseshoe/README.md

 #### Inline Partial (`{{< partial}}`)
 Inline partial tags define a partial template inline in the current template.
 In this way, partial templates can be nested instead of requiring them to be loaded from another source, like a string or template file.

+Inline partials can only be included (using a partial tag) in the scope of the template in which they are declared.
+They cannot be included in any other template.
+This prevents naming collisions of inline partials in multiple templates and allows inline partials to be overridden later in a template or in a nested scope.

 ### Expressions
 Horseshoe expressions look a lot like expressions in modern programming languages.
 Expressions can contain named values, literals, method calls, and operator symbols.
 Expressions can also contain comments using C, C++, and Java style comments using either `/*...*/` or `//...`.
 Multiple lines are allowed inside a single expression.